SVP, Human Resources Amica Mutual Insurance Company

 Prior to Diageo, Zem served as VP of human resources at Banco Nacional, where she was responsible for strategy, policies, operation and services of human resources area.
 She has also held management positions at Citibank and Unibanco.

-Eliana has a BA in economics from UNICAMP/SP.
+Zem has a B.A. in economics from UNICAMP/SP.